 The arrival of Mike Krzyzweski in 1980, with his hard scrabble man to man defense reignited Duke – Carolina into what it is today.
 Coach K was Bobby Knight’s protege and his teams were not afraid to mix it up with Dean Smith’s Tar Heels.
 By this time, both teams were consistently top ten in basketball, and that has continued as former Smith assistant Roy Williams took over the Carolina reigns in 2003.
 Smith’s retired in 1997 with 879 wins.
 First, it was Bob Knight who surpassed him, then coach K lapped them both on his way to notch 1,000 coaching victories.

 The games can be tense, nail-biting affairs, hotly contested, and bitterly fought.
 The winner gets to gloat until the next game, be it a few weeks, or an entire off season.
-Ironically, the two squads have never met in the NCAA tournament.
-Their only post season encounter, aside from ACC tournament play, was a sole meeting in the 1971 NIT Semi-finals, a game won by UNC, en route to the NIT title.
+Ironically, until 2022, the two squads had never met in the NCAA tournament.
+Their only previous post season encounter, aside from ACC tournament play, was a sole meeting in the 1971 NIT Semi-finals, a game won by UNC, en route to the NIT title.